Does data excite, inspire, or even amaze you?

 4. BI engineer

 Working in close collaboration with BI analysts and developers as well as clients, customers, and various internal departments, an engineer is responsible for not only helping to fine-tune BI-based platforms, processes, and tools within an organization but also for the ongoing strategic implementation of such tools, including dashboard tools.
 The role of a business intelligence engineer is incredibly rich, varied, and demanding.
-Here is a comprehensive description from MIT to explain all the finer details.

 To succeed as a business intelligence engineer, you will need to acquire business intelligence analyst skills as well as BI developer skills, building on these competencies by gaining a deeper knowledge of each area of BI.
 You’ll also need to possess excellent project management abilities to succeed in this role.
 Moreover, as this is becoming an increasingly competitive role (equal to a business intelligence analyst career path), you will also need to ensure that your ‘resume BI engineer’ is flawless, eye-catching, and innovative, especially if you want to set yourself apart from the pack.